Wilfred/wilfred.github.com/_posts/2017-04-27-remacs-talk-transcript.markdown

 I'm a Python programmer by day, and I write crazy Emacs things by night.
-I've contributed to many elisp projects, so hopefully I've benefited your Emacs experience in some small way.
+I've contributed to many elisp projects, so hopefully I've already benefited your Emacs experience in some small way.

 I've committed patches to dash.el, counsel, magit and I even have commit rights to GNU Emacs.
 I believe in Emacs as the most powerful